 Platforms are not the provider nor the producer of what gets consumed through their platform.
 This would make it a one-sided platform and thus a traditional business.
 But for an initial period of time, the platform owner may pay for or even contribute to the creation of the supply.
 Only when there is a certain amount of supply, an initial set of users will join the platform which makes it more worthwhile for more providers to join and so on.
 Some examples are:

 - Uber had times where they paid drivers for just being available, including waiting around.
 Normally, Uber does not pay drivers for waiting around / idle time.
 But without sufficient supply of rides, waiting times for passenger would be long and thus the network effects would not kick-in.
 Additionally, Uber may pay referral fees to people who refer new drivers.
+These are tools in Uber’s launch kit for new cities.

 - Quora and Reddit created and curated all their initial content themselves.
 Their early founders and executives created the early articles.
 Early employees continued on this tactic until real users started joining and creating content.